yasomaru/go-sdk/CONTRIBUTING.md

 declined by a maintainer.

 Proposals that are straightforward and uncontroversial may be approved based on discussion on the issue tracker or in a GitHub Discussion.
-However, proposals that are deemed to be sufficiently unclear or complicated may be deferred to a regular steering meeting (see 'Governance' below).
+However, proposals that are deemed to be sufficiently unclear or complicated may be deferred to a regular Working Group meeting (see 'Governance' below).

 This process is similar to the [Go proposal process](https://github.com/golang/proposal), but is necessarily lighter weight